Egypt plans new deficit-reduction steps: media

 The minister was not immediately available to comment.

 Consumers now buy gas in their homes at a fraction of international prices, based on a sliding scale related to usage.
-Drivers pay 95-octane fuel at 2.75 pounds a litre.
+Drivers pay 95-octane fuel at 2.75 pounds a liter.

 The government has delayed a program to use smart cards to distribute canisters of cooking gas, or butagas, by several months to ensure the system works properly, the minister said according to the state-run daily Al-Ahram.
 The newspaper said the scheme would start by June 30 next year.
 The government had originally aimed for the program to begin by mid-October this year.